 People who have had skin cancer are at higher risk for developing another skin cancer.
-Because of this, it’s important to limit your exposure to UV rays (from the sun or tanning beds – see Can Basal and Squamous Cell Skin Cancers Be Prevented?) and to continue to examine your skin every month for signs of possible new skin cancers.
+Because of this, it’s important to limit your exposure to UV rays (from the sun or tanning beds – see How Do I Protect Myself from Ultraviolet (UV) Rays?) and to examine your skin every month for signs of possible new skin cancers.
 Seeing your doctor regularly for skin exams is also important.
 Skin cancers that are found early are typically much easier to treat than those found at a later stage.

-If your cancer does come back at some point, your treatment options will depend on where the cancer comes back and what treatments you’ve had before.
+If your cancer does come back at some point, your treatment options will depend on where the cancer is and what treatments you’ve had before.
 If the cancer comes back just on the skin, options might include surgery, radiation therapy, or other types of local treatments.
-If the cancer comes back in another part of the body, other treatments such as chemotherapy might be needed.
+If the cancer comes back in another part of the body, other treatments such as targeted therapy, immunotherapy, or chemotherapy might be needed.
 For more general information on dealing with a recurrence, see our Recurrence section.